sureshkannan19/apache-spark-with-java/README.md

 ```
 chmod 600 yoursecuritykey.pem
 ```
-After that EMR clustered is connected from CLI successfully as below
+Connection to EMR Instance from CLI is success as below
 ![img_1.png](success.png)

 Upload your executable jar file to s3 bucket and copy that file to your EMR cluster using below cmd